 What Is The Difference Between A Broker And A Sub Broker?

 While beginning your investment journey in stock markets, you must remember that you cannot purchase or sell stocks and securities directly.
 You can trade in stock markets only with the help of an intermediary or a stockbroker/broking firm.
 These intermediaries are authorised to purchase and sell stocks and securities on your behalf via stock exchanges.
-However, as there are numerous financial instruments, they have resulted in numerous professional roles to help investors invest effectively.
-As long as investments are concerned, a stock broker and sub-broker are the most vital.
-However, as the roles of the two are different, investors should know the difference between broker and sub-broker.

 Broker Vs Sub Broker

 For the services rendered, the intermediaries charge a fee or commission.
 They are registered with the Securities Exchange Board of India (SEBI).
-Various regulations, including the SEBI Act, 1992, Securities Contract Regulations, 1956 etc. govern these intermediaries.
+Various regulations, including the SEBI Act, 1992, Securities Contract Regulations 1956 etc. govern these intermediaries.

-What Is a Stockbroker?
+Who is a Stockbroker?

 A stockbroker can either be a registered stockbroking company or an individual.
 They buy and sell securities on their client’s behalf and charge brokerage fees.
 They act as a vital link between investors and the stock exchange by facilitating transactions.
 To understand the difference, here are the types of stockbrokers: